openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 Allows an application to connect to a device and read and write the device data via USB for debugging purposes.

-Currently, this permission is available only for 2-in-1 device applications.
+Currently, this permission is available only to 2-in-1 device applications.

 **Permission level**: system_basic